caretak3r/secrets-router/TESTING_WORKFLOW.md

-# K8s-Secrets-Broker Testing Workflow
+# K8s-Secrets-Broker Testing Workflow with Automated Orchestrator

 ## Overview
-This document provides a comprehensive step-by-step testing workflow for the k8s-secrets-broker project from a clean state, including container builds, Helm chart setup, deployment, and end-to-end validation.
+This document provides a comprehensive testing workflow for the k8s-secrets-broker project using the automated test orchestrator approach.
+The orchestrator manages container builds, Helm chart setup, deployment, and end-to-end validation with minimal override configurations.

+## Test Orchestrator Philosophy

+The kubernetes-secrets-router-test-orchestrator provides automated end-to-end testing with these key principles:

+1. **Container Build Optimization**: Build containers only when source code changes
+2. **Minimal Override Files**: Override files contain ONLY values that differ from base chart defaults
+3. **Helm Dependency Management**: Update dependencies only when source code or templating changes
+4. **Namespace Isolation**: Each test runs in isolated namespaces
+5. **Health Validation**: Comprehensive health check validation with startupProbe support
+6. **No Chart Modification**: Original Helm charts are preserved unless fixing bugs

 ## Prerequisites
 - Docker Desktop with Kubernetes enabled